Alkisum/CloudRun/README.md

-# ownRun
+# CloudRun

-ownRun is an Android application allowing the user to track his running sessions and to upload the data on his ownCloud or Nextcloud server.
+CloudRun is an Android application allowing the user to track his running sessions and to upload the data on his ownCloud or Nextcloud server.

 ## Requirements